Pipelined Iterative Solvers with Kernel Fusion for Graphics Processing Units: Implementation Techniques for Fast Iterative Solvers

 \subsection{PCI-Express Latency}

 At the very least, iterative solvers executed on the GPU need to communicate information about the current residual norm to the host.
 In the typical case of a communication of the residual norm in each iteration for convergence checks, the time required for a data transfer from the device to the host represents a lower bound for the time required for an iterative solver iteration.
-An OpenCL benchmark for PCI-Express data communication shown for an NVIDIA Tesla C2050 in Fig.~\ref{fig:host-device} exhibits a latency-dominated regime for message sizes below ten kilobytes, where the transfer time is around eight microseconds.
+An OpenCL benchmark for PCI-Express data communication shown for an NVIDIA Tesla C2050 in Fig.~\ref{fig:host-device} exhibits a latency-dominated regime for message sizes below ten kilobytes, where the transfer time is around eight microseconds, and a bandwidth-limited regime for larger message sizes in accordance to the well-known idealized communication model based on latency and bandwidth~\cite{Foster:Designing-Building-Parallel-Programs}.
 Latency-dominated data transfer from the device to the host takes almost twice as long, because a transfer initiation from the host is required first.
 Similar timings and bandwidths are obtained on other GPUs both with PCI-Express 2.0 and 3.0.
 Our overall observation in Section~\ref{sec:benchmark} is that NVIDIA GPUs show slightly lower latency than AMD GPUs on the Linux-based machines used for the comparison.

 To better understand the latency induced by PCI-Express transfer, consider a high-end GPU with $200$ GB/s memory bandwidth.
 Within the PCI-Express latency of $8$ microseconds, the GPU can load or store $1.6$ megabytes of data from main memory assuming full saturation of the memory channel, which amounts to $200\,000$ values in double precision and which we will refer to as \emph{latency barrier}.
 Consequently, GPUs suffer from inherent performance constraints for any kernel limited by memory bandwidth whenever the total amount of data loaded or stored is significantly below the latency barrier.
 On the other hand, many practical applications induce systems with storage requirements for the unknowns close to or even below the latency barrier.
 In such case, iterative solver implementations for GPUs need to keep the latency-induced overhead as small as possible by packing multiple operations into each kernel.